-It’s the week of Thanksgiving and I’m helping you guys out with some recipes I learned/acquired from the Williams-Sonoma kitchen during my cooking classes there.
+It’s already November and Thanksgiving is fast approaching!
+I’m helping you guys out this year with some recipes I learned from the Williams Sonoma kitchen during my Thanksgiving cooking classes there.

-So, without further ado I put together a bunch of my favorite Thanksgiving recipes I was taught from the Williams-Sonoma kitchen this past month!
+So, without further ado I put together a bunch of my favorite Thanksgiving recipes I learned from the Williams Sonoma kitchen!

 First Up: Buttermilk-Brined Turkey